Tashif-Bashir/handwashingcnn/README.md

 This project uses a deep convolutional neural network to classify the 8 WHO-recommended handwashing steps for COVID-19 compliance monitoring in healthcare settings.

 ## 📌 Project Summary
-- Trained a CNN from scratch and also experimented with MobileNetV2 for transfer learning.
+- Trained a CNN from scratch and also experimented transfer learning.
 - Dataset consisted of 8 handwashing stages, contributed by multiple users.
 - Applied image preprocessing, data augmentation, and model evaluation techniques.